bcgov/data-publication/pages/dps_bcdc_w_2.md

 ## PUBLISHING A METADATA RECORD

-All new metadata records are created in the DRAFT record state.
+All new metadata records are created that allow the State to be asside DRAFT.

-Once the metadata record is complete, the editor sets the **Record State** to **Pending Publish**.
+Once the metadata record is complete, the editor sets the **State** to **PENDING PUBLISH**.
 Here are the steps:

 1. Log into the Catalogue.
-1. Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.
+1. Navigate to the metadata record to be edited and click the "edit metadata" button on the top toolbar to start editing.
-1. Change the dataset **Record State** (first metadata element):
+1. Change the dataset **State**:
 	+ from **DRAFT**
 	+ to **PENDING PUBLISH**
-1. Click **Update Dataset**.
+1. Click **Save**.

-Once a metadata record has been set to **PENDING PUBLISH**, the DataBC is notified and will then review the record for:
+Once a metadata record has been set to **PENDING PUBLISH**, administrators of the Catalogue at DataBC weill be notified and will then review the record for:
 + Completeness
 + Data quality
 + Licence type

 If your metadata record is validated by DataBC, they will change the state to **PUBLSHED**.
 Otherwise, a DataBC team member will contact you to discuss your record.

-_**Note on Publication timing**: if there is a specific time and date that the release of these records is required, contact [DataBC](mailto:data@gov.bc.ca) to work on timing that is withing regular government business hours, M-F 8:30 to 5pm._
+_**Note on Publication timing**: if there is a specific time and date that the release of these records is required, contact [DataBC DA](mailto:databc.da@gov.bc.ca) to work on timing that is withing regular government business hours, M-F 8:30 to 5pm._

-Once your metadata record is in the Published state, it is then visible and searchable in the BC Data Catalogue for all users.
+Once your metadata record is in the Published state, it is then visible and searchable in the BC Data Catalogue for all users, unless set to IDIR visibility ad then a user must log into their IDIR to see the record.

 Data Custodians should regularly review all metadata records within their Sub-Org for currency and completeness.
 This may be delegated to any of the other Roles or the Editor associated with the metadata record.